Short Answer

 The FAIR Plan is California's insurer of last resort.
 It exists so that property owners who can't find coverage on the open market still have somewhere to go.
 Two things you need to understand about it:

-Because the FAIR Plan is fire-focused, most of my buyers who go that route pair it with a second policy called a Difference in Conditions (DIC) policy.
+It's primarily fire coverage.
+The FAIR Plan covers fire and a few related perils.
 Think of the DIC as a wrap that fills the gaps the FAIR Plan leaves open: liability, theft, water damage, and other standard homeowners protections.

-Together, the FAIR Plan plus a DIC is designed to approximate the coverage of a traditional homeowners policy.
-The trade-off is cost - a FAIR Plan-plus-DIC combination often runs meaningfully more than a single conventional policy would have a few years ago.
-I want my buyers to know that going in, because it changes the monthly carrying cost of the home.
+Together, the FAIR Plan plus a DIC is designed to approximate the coverage of a traditional homeowners policy. the practical trade-off is cost - a FAIR Plan-plus-DIC combination often runs meaningfully more than a single conventional policy would have a few years ago.
+If you're buying this year, budget forward, not backward.

 The market is finally starting to thaw